pre-history/lcov-summary-action/README.md

 ```

 This ensures that the action has the necessary permissions to post the coverage summary as a comment on the pull request.

-## Contributing

-Contributions to the LCOV Summary Action are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) before getting started.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/actions/setup-node/blob/main/LICENSE) file for details.